MushroomMif/aoh3-fabric-loader/README.md

 > [!WARNING]
 > Fabric loader does not work with beta version of the game,
 > it works only with the stable version
-1. Go to "Actions" page of this repository, open a last action and download its artifacts
-2. Unzip downloaded archive into the game directory
+1. Download loader's jar file from its [latest release](https://github.com/MushroomMif/aoh3-fabric-loader/releases/latest) and move it to the game directory
-3. Download
+2. Download
-[an archive with required libraries](https://disk.yandex.ru/d/lNFkjFRI_5MzUQ) and also unzip it to the game directory
+[an archive with required libraries](https://disk.yandex.ru/d/lNFkjFRI_5MzUQ) and unzip it also to the game directory
-4. If you are using Windows:<br/>
+3. If you are using Windows:<br/>
 Create a `start.bat` file in the game directory and write `"jre/bin/java.exe" -cp "./*" net.fabricmc.loader.impl.launch.knot.KnotClient` there
 <br/><br/>